Background on En-ROADS Dynamics🔗

 2. Non-CO2 Emissions Affect Temperature Significantly🔗

-Methane (CH4), N2O, and the F-gases are controlled by the Methane & Other Gases slider.
-Adjusting this has a large impact on temperature.
+Methane (CH4), N2O, and the F-gases are controlled by the Agricultural Emissions and Waste and Leakage sliders.
+Adjusting these sliders has a large impact on temperature.
 This implies significant changes in livestock management and consumption, waste management, fertilizer use, and industry.
-These emissions currently make up around 28% of total greenhouse gas emissions.
+These emissions currently make up around 26% of total greenhouse gas emissions.

 This addresses questions such as: